Jesterhearts/tether-map/README.md

 ## Safety notes and pointer semantics

 - `Ptr` is a compact, non‑generational handle to an entry.
 It remains valid until that entry is removed from the map.
-After removal, the pointer must not be used.
-The same `Ptr` value may be reused for a different entry later.
+After removal, the pointer should not be used as the same `Ptr` value may be reused for a different entry later.
 - Cursors and pointer APIs assume pointers originate from this map.
-Using stale/foreign pointers is a logic error and returns `None`/no‑op or panics where an immutable/mutable reference is required.
+Using stale/foreign pointers is a logic error and may return unexpected results or panic but will not result in undefined behavior.

+## Usage of Unsafe

+This crate uses `unsafe` internally where it provides significant, measurable speedups.
+In several microbenchmarks this yields over 2× performance in hot paths compared to fully safe alternatives.

+- Scope: `unsafe` is largely contained within the internal arena implementation (`src/arena.rs`) and a few small pointer‑manipulation helpers.
+The public API is safe.
+- Documentation: Every `unsafe` block is accompanied by a `// SAFETY:` comment explaining the invariants and preconditions being relied upon.
+- Verification: Tests are regularly exercised under Miri to catch UB‑adjacent mistakes in pointer and aliasing logic.
+- Extra checks: Debug builds enable additional assertions to validate linkage, aliasing, and bounds.
+  These checks impose a 30%+ overhead and are therefore disabled in release builds.

 ## License